 Navigating the publishing world has never come with so many options: traditional publishing houses, self-publishing, small press.
-Choosing can be difficult.
-Why not opt for something different?
-With Fierce Ink Press you’ll get a professional team specializing in editing and marketing (along with wicked organization skills) and a group of like-minded people ready to jump in and help when needed.
-We’ll also help you with social media training and support.
+Choosing can be difficult, but it’s important to choose the option that’s right for you.
+With a successful submission to Fierce Ink Books, you get a professional team specializing in editing and marketing, and a tight-knit community of authors to go with it.

 Genres: Young Adult (13+)

 We’re fans of pretty much all YA genres (contemporary, speculative fiction, fantasy, romance, paranormal…).
-Basically, if it’s about teens, then we’re interested.
 We’re looking for books with broad national and international appeal, something that readers can dig into.
 Don’t get us wrong, it doesn’t mean we’re not looking for stories about the East Coast.
 We love living here and value the storytelling tradition of the Atlantic provinces.
 But if you’re looking to capitalize on the gift/tourist market you may want to look at some of the other East Coast publishers in the area who specialize in that.

 If you’re writing in a genre that’s trending now that’s cool, but you’ve got to bring something new to the table.
 It’s said quite often that all the good stories have been told.
 It’s how you tell it that really makes yours stand out.
 And don’t be afraid of challenging conventions because we’re not looking for formulaic fiction.
 We want new, fun, weird, unique, kick-ass fiction.
 We’ll embrace diverse faces on our covers and varied voices within each book.
 Nothing cookie-cutter about us.